 Here are all the details about gross income and how to calculate it.
 Read on!

-Your gross income would be a total of all taxable receipts for the previous year.
+Your gross salary would be a total of all taxable receipts for the previous year.
 This will also consist of profits or losses that you carry forward from the previous year and any income after including other provisions.

 If you are a salaried individual, your annual salary is your gross income, along with other sources of income like investments.
 However, if you run a business, the gross income is the revenue which your business earns from offering goods and services – the cost of the goods you sold (not including applicable taxes).
 Let’s take an example to have a clear understanding.